What Is a Clinical Data Repository?

 Healthcare professionals must be able to receive quick access to quality data in order to produce effective reports.
 Given the demands of quick data requests, an IT team will often be inundated with the need to produce many reports all at the same time.

 This team was hired to be an essential part of the analytics arm of the healthcare organization, but under a repository system, they simply find data, plug it into the repository, generate a report and continue ad nauseam.
-Contrast this approach with an approach that lets IT pros work with clinical teams to pore over reports and refine them to produce better data that is actionable and will improve the organization.
+Contrast this approach with an approach that lets information technology IT pros work with clinical teams to pore over reports and refine them to produce better data that is actionable and will improve the organization.

 Not only will this alternative approach save time, but it will also produce markedly improved results.
 Another hindrance of the data repository system is that there is no standardization for reports and tools.
 Since different visualization tools are used to build reports based off of the data generated from the repository, every report can vary by department.